-Improvement and Remediation Plans
+Remediation Plans

-If a teacher's performance is rated as developing or below standard, it signals the need for focused support and development.
-Districts must develop a system to support teachers not meeting the proficiency standard.
-Improvement and remediation plans should be developed in consultation with the teacher and his/her exclusive bargaining representative and be differentiated by the level of identified need and/or stage of development.
+If a teacher's performance is rated as developing or below standard, there is a need for focused support and development.
+Improvement and remediation plans are developed in consultation with such teacher and his/her exclusive bargaining representative, and are differentiated by the level of identified need and/or stage of development.